Burnout Syndrome

 Use of Medication

-Symptomatic treatment may temporarily include various psychopharmaceuticals as adjunctive therapy.
-Antidepressants, sleep-inducing medications, and in rare cases, benzodiazepines are used.
-Medications typical for the specific physical symptoms are also applied.
-In case of pain, non-steroidal pain medications like ibuprofen or diclofenac can be used.
+Symptomatic treatment for burnout may temporarily include various psychopharmaceuticals as adjunctive therapy.
+Antidepressants, sleep-inducing medications, and in rare cases, benzodiazepines may be prescribed.
+Medications targeting specific physical symptoms are also applied; for instance, non-steroidal pain relievers such as ibuprofen or diclofenac can help manage pain.
+Alongside medical support, Burnout Syndrome Treatment in India focuses on holistic care by combining therapeutic strategies with lifestyle adjustments to ensure long-term recovery and resilience.

 In cases of co-occurring mental disorders (usually depression or anxiety), the treatment follows standard therapeutic or medication-based methods.